 - 121.1.
 A counter is a marker placed on an object or player that modifies its characteristics and/or interacts with a rule, ability, or effect.
 Counters are not objects and have no characteristics.
 Notably, a counter is not a token, and a token is not a counter.
 Counters with the same name or description are interchangeable. - 121.1a A +X/+Y counter on a creature or on a creature card in a zone other than the battlefield, where X and Y are numbers, adds X to that object's power and Y to that object's toughness.
 Similarly, -X/-Y counters subtract from power and toughness.
 See rule 613.3. - 121.1b The number of loyalty counters on a planeswalker on the battlefield indicates how much loyalty it has.
 A planeswalker with 0 loyalty is put into its owner's graveyard as a state-based action.
 See rule 704. - 121.1c If a player has ten or more poison counters, he or she loses the game as a state-based action.
 See rule 704.
 A player is "poisoned" if he or she has one or more poison counters.
-(See rule 810 for additional rules for Two-Headed Giant games.) - 121.2.
+(See rule 810 for additional rules for Two-Headed Giant games.)

+- 121.2.
 Counters on an object are not retained if that object moves from one zone to another.
 The counters are not "removed"; they simply cease to exist.
 See rule 400.7. - 121.3.
 If a permanent has both a +1/+1 counter and a -1/-1 counter on it, N +1/+1 and N -1/-1 counters are removed from it as a state-based action, where N is the smaller of the number of +1/+1 and -1/-1 counters on it.
 See rule 704. - 121.4.
 If a permanent with an ability that says it can't have more than N counters of a certain kind on it has more than N counters of that kind on it, all but N of those counters are removed from it as a state-based action.
 See rule 704. - 121.5.
 If an effect says to "move" a counter, it means to take that counter from the object it's currently on and put it onto a second object.
 If the first and second objects are the same object, nothing happens.
 If the first object has no counters, nothing happens; the second object doesn't get a counter put on it.
-If the second object (or any possible second objects) is no longer in the correct zone when the effect would move the counter, nothing happens; a counter isn't removed from the first object.

-121.6.
-If a spell or ability refers to a counter being "placed" on a permanent, it means putting a counter on that permanent while it's on the battlefield, or that permanent entering the battlefield with a counter on it as the result of an effect (see rule 614.1c).
+If the second object (or any possible second objects) is no longer in the correct zone when the effect would move the counter, nothing happens; a counter isn't removed from the first object. - 121.6.
+Some spells and abilities refer to counters being "placed" on an object.
+This refers to putting counters on that object while it's on the battlefield and also to an object entering the battlefield with counters on it as a result of a replacement effect (see rule 614.1c).